-Before joining Kramer Rayson, Mr. Burgin graduated with honors from The University of Tennessee College of Law (1989), and then clerked for the Honorable Gary R. Wade, Judge of the Tennessee Court of Criminal Appeals.
+Before joining Kramer Rayson, Jack graduated with honors from The University of Tennessee College of Law (1989), and then clerked for the Honorable Gary R. Wade, then Judge of the Tennessee Court of Criminal Appeals.

 Mr. Burgin has successfully defended employers or benefit plans in the following civil actions (either singularly or with his partners):

 Scheib v.
-Retirement Program Plan for Employees of Certain Employers at the U.S. Department of Energy Facilities at Oak Ridge, Tennessee, 2012 U.S. App.
-Lexis 13751 (6th Cir.
+Retirement Program Plan for Employees of Certain Employers at the U.S. Department of Energy Facilities at Oak Ridge, Tennessee, 488 Fed.
+Appx.
+122 (6th Cir.
 2012), an ERISA lawsuit seeking to compel the defined benefit retirement plan to pay retirement benefits in a lump sum rather than in an annuity.
 The court of appeals, however, held that the plan provision requiring the plan to permit an "eligible rollover distribution" was reasonably interpreted to mean that rollovers not required if the plan did not pay benefits to the beneficiary in a lump sum.
 Rather, the plan provision required the plan to permit a direct rollover of plan benefits if the benefits were paid in a form that could be rolled over.
 See 26 USCS § 402(c)(4) (defining eligible rollover distribution).

 Johnson v.
 Retirement Program Plan For Employees of Certain Employers at The U.S. Department Of Energy Facilities At Oak Ridge, Tennessee, 2007 U.S. Dist.
 LEXIS 14595 (E.D.
 Tenn.
 2007), an ERISA lawsuit arising out of Plan’s efforts to recoup overpayments mistakenly paid to beneficiary.
 The court held the Retirement Plan had authority to recover for the overpayment even though, as the beneficiary argued, there was no express authority to do so in the plan document itself.
 The court also held the Plan’s decision to allow the beneficiary to repay the amount over a course of years, did not rise to the level of being inequitable as required by Sixth Circuit caselaw.